arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 * **Stopped:** A stopped container does not have any running process.
 When a container is stopped through the command `docker stop`, the file system is not affected, but the RAM gets deleted.
 This is the main difference between stopped and paused states.

-* **Deleted:** A container can be removed through the `docker rm command`.
+* **Deleted:** A container can be removed through the `docker rm` command.
 This implies the complete cancellation of all the data associated with the container, including file system, volume, and network mapping.

 Let's now have a look at the main Docker commands.
 The complete list can be found [here](https://docs.docker.com/engine/reference/commandline/docker/).
 The command `docker image ls` makes it possible to check all the images installed on your Portenta.
 These images may have been downloaded from a repository using the command `docker pull XXX` or created from scratch with the command `docker build XXX` starting from a *dockerfile*.